This recipe for EASY barbacoa beef (yep, easy!) with ZenBelly’s plantain tortillas is less a “recipe” than a collection of “strategies.”

 Strategy number one: whoever you are, whether good cook, bad cook, or incomprehensibly kitchen-challenged (aka me) you NEED a pressure cooker.
-While this recipe is adaptable to the slow cooker, I'm tellin' ya.
+While this recipe is adaptable to the slow cooker, I’m tellin’ ya.
 Pressure cooker.
-Click here for the one I have, which uses the stovetop.
-You can get electric ones too.
+The Instant Pot, in particular.

 No more opening the crock pot after “12 hours on low” only to find your